raeldc/kojo-project/README.md

 You might have heard MVC.
 But Kohana 3 takes it one step further.
 [Kohana 3 is HMVC(Hierarchical Model View Controller)](http://kerkness.ca/wiki/doku.php?id=hmvc_in_kohana)!

-Kohana's Cascading File System and easy to understand class naming convention will blow your mind.
-It will make you say "why didn't I think of this before?".
+Kohana's Cascading File System and easy to understand class naming convention will make working inside the framework easy and modular.

 Kohana is meant to run alone, so as the project evolves, some parts of Kohana will be rewritten to strip it with unnecessary weight.
 Then some helpers and classes relevant to Joomla will be added.